National Rebirth Party

 The National Rebirth Party (Parti de la Renaissance Nationale, PAREN) is a political party in Burkina Faso.

 History

-At the legislative elections, 5 May 2002, the party won 2.7% of the popular vote and 4 out of 111 seats.
+At the legislative election, 5 May 2002, the party won 2.7% of the popular vote and four out of 111 seats.
 In the presidential election of 13 November 2005, its candidate Laurent Bado won 2.6% of the popular vote.
-At the 2007 parliamentary elections, the party won 1 seat.
+At the 2007 parliamentary elections, the party won one seat.